sanyambassi/thales-cm-pgp-key-manager/README.md

 # thales-cm-pgp-key-manager

 # PGP Key Import/Export for CipherTrust

-This is a web-based application that allows users to import and export PGP keys with a Thales CipherTrust Manager.
+This is a web-based application that allows users to import and export PGP keys with a Thales CipherTrust Manager using a Web UI.
 It provides a simple interface to authenticate with the CipherTrust Manager, manage PGP keys (import/export), and show results directly in the browser.

 ## Features

 - Import PGP keys (either by pasting key contents or uploading a key file)
 - Export PGP keys directly from the CipherTrust Manager
-- Display operation results in the browser
+- Displays results in the browser
 - Supports domains on CipherTrust Manager

 ## Prerequisites